 - C2.
 The Applicant must prepare a Construction Environmental Management Plan (CEMP) in accordance with the requirements of Condition C1 and to the satisfaction of the Planning Secretary. - C3.
-As part of the CEMP required under Condition C2 of this consent, the Applicant must include the following: - (a) Construction Air Quality Management Plan (see Condition B6); - (b) Construction Noise and Vibration Management Plan (see Condition B19); - (c) Construction Traffic Management Plan (see Condition B27) - (d) Biodiversity Management Plan (see Condition B49); - (e) Aboriginal Cultural Heritage Management Plan (see Condition B53); - (f) Unexpected Contamination and Finds Procedure (see Condition B72); - (g) Asbestos Management Plan (see Condition B73); and - (h) Community Consultation and Complaints Handling. - C4.
+As part of the CEMP required under Condition C2 of this consent, the Applicant must include the following: - (a) Construction Air Quality Management Plan (see Condition B6); - (b) Construction Noise and Vibration Management Plan (see Condition B23); - (c) Construction Traffic Management Plan (see Condition B31) - (d) Biodiversity Management Plan (see Condition B53); - (e) Aboriginal Cultural Heritage Management Plan (see Condition B57); - (f) Unexpected Contamination and Finds Procedure (see Condition B76); - (g) Erosion and Sediment Control Plan (see Condition B41); - (h) Asbestos Management Plan (see Condition B77); and - (i) Community Consultation and Complaints Handling. - C4.
 The Applicant must: - (a) not commence construction of the development until the CEMP is approved by the Planning Secretary; and - (b) carry out the construction of the development in accordance with the CEMP approved by the Planning Secretary and as revised and approved by the Planning Secretary from time to time.